strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 Projects may end up in a **Suspended** state for various reasons, including: not paying the invoice, exceeding the limits of your free trial plan, or violating the [terms of service](https://strapi.io/cloud-legal).

 If your project is suspended, you will no longer be able to access the application or trigger new deployments.
 You will also be unable to access the Strapi Admin Panel.

 You can view the status of your project in the [Projects](https://cloud.strapi.io/projects) section of your Strapi Cloud account and you will be notified by email.

-:::caution
+:::warning
 If you do not resolve the issue within 10 days, your suspended project will be deleted and all data will be permanently lost.
 :::